DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 ------------------------------------------------------------------------

-## Phase 1: The Forging of Adamu (≈930,000–813,000 years ago)
+## Phase 1: The Garden Experiment (≈900,000–783,000 years ago)

-- Myth Lens: Foundational stock “Adamu” forged under existential constraint; latent capacities installed for long-horizon development.
+- Myth Lens: **The Werdh-anes** (dragon-like beings) create a controlled “Garden” environment for human domestication and genetic modification.

 - Science Lens: A severe, long-duration population bottleneck with an effective population of just 1,280 individuals for 117,000 years.
-The cause was the Mid-Pleistocene Transition, which shifted Earth’s climate to brutal 100,000-year ice ages.
-The most severe phase, Marine Isotope Stage 22, led to widespread environmental collapse and fragmentation of human populations.
+The bottleneck coincides with the Mid-Pleistocene Transition climate shift, providing natural cover for the controlled breeding program.

-- Cross-links: This is the period when humans were truly domesticated as Adamu, then mixed with another robust human species—probably Homo erectus—hiding most of the domestication traits.
-Mythically, this is the time when Prometheus gave humans fire.
-Genetic Evidence → The 930–813 kya Bottleneck, admixture signals; Glossary → Adamu, Mid-Pleistocene Transition, Marine Isotope Stage 22, Homo erectus, Prometheus.
+- Cross-links: This is the period when humans were domesticated as “Adamu” under direct **Werdh-anes** management.
+The genetic modifications during this period prepare the population for species diversification.
+Genetic Evidence → The 900–783 kya Bottleneck;
+  Glossary → Adamu, Werdh-anes, Mid-Pleistocene Transition.

 - **The “Big Bang” Parallel:** This mythological forging coincides with a major archaeological mystery: the “Big Bang” of genus Homo.
 After a